 Police told protesters that they could not gather at the mall and that they were not allowed to be there.
 The Mall of America is a private entity.
 Stores were shut down during the protest.
 Protesters were outraged when they heard they might be criminally charged.
 A warning sign was put on a screen at the mall telling the protestors to disperse and that failure to disperse will lead to arrests.
 The warning was also broadcasted over speakers.
 The city attorney is trying to get restitution for money lost by the stores at the mall and overtime for the police department’s time.
 The possibility that people might be charged with Disorderly conduct, trespassing, unlawful assembly, and obstructing the legal process have received a large amount of negative publicity.

-If you have been charged with a crime as a result of a protest, contact Keller Law Offices immediately.
-Keller Law Offices has two criminal justice attorneys.
+If you have been charged with a crime as a result of a protest, contact Keller Criminal Defense Attorneys immediately.
+Keller Criminal Defense Attorneys has two criminal justice attorneys.
 A criminal justice attorney will be able to fight the charges against you.
 The criminal justice attorneys have handled disorderly conduct, trespassing, unlawful assembly, and obstructing the legal process cases in the past.
 Call 952-913-1421 for a free consultation.
-Keller Law Offices is located downtown Minneapolis, MN.
+Keller Criminal Defense Attorneys is located downtown Minneapolis, MN.